23 results

 Analyst Note:

-This image shows remnants of a bomb and a Paveway guidance kit.
-The blue pen provides a size reference which is necessary to identify which variant of airfoil group the tail fins belonged to; in this case most likely an MXU-650 series airfoil group, which are paired with MK-82 500-pound bombs.
+This image shows various remnants of an air-delivered bomb and a Paveway guidance kit.
+The blue pen provides a scale indicator, which is necessary to identify which variant of aerofoil (‘airfoil’) group the tail fins belonged to.
+In this case, they are most likely from an MXU-650-series airfoil group, which are paired with MK-82 500-pound-class bombs.
 (ARES)

 Analyst Note: